yoziru/esphome-tesla-ble/README.md

 2. In Home Assistant, go to Settings > Devices & Services > ESPHome > Tesla BLE device and click "Pair BLE key"
 3. Tap your NFC card to your car's center console
 4. Hit confirm on the screen
+5. [optional] Rename your key to "ESPHome BLE" to identify it easier